coderved63/research-engineering-intern-assignment/INSTRUCTIONS.md

 Focus on the analysis you are presenting and the story you are telling us through it.
 A well-designed and scalable system is more important than a complex one with a ton of features.
 Consider using innovative technologies in a user-friendly manner to create unique features for your platform such as AI-generated summaries that are adaptable to the data a user searches for, using your platform.

 Presentation matters!
 Make sure your submission is easy to understand.
 Create an intuitive and meaningful README file or a Wiki that can be used to review your solution.
 Host it so it is accessible by anyone.
 Ensure that you share a video demo even if it is hosted, so that users understand how to interpret the insights you present.
+Go through the [PRO TIPS](/PRO-TIPS.md) to get a better sense of what might help you be successful in this endeavor.

-At SimPPL, we're building tools to analyze how information spreads on social media, especially from unreliable sources.
+At SimPPL, we're building tools to analyze how information spreads on social media.
 Your work will help inform how to scale our analysis to a wider range of platforms and handle larger datasets.
 This is crucial for tracking trends, identifying digital harms, and understanding how narratives spread online.

 We're excited to see your solution!